 Recently we highlighted the risks that Australian businesses face if they don’t seek adequate trade mark protection in overseas jurisdictions at an early stage.
-A copy of that article can be found here.

 The Penfolds saga in China continues to be a painful reminder of the commercial damage that can result from inadequate trade mark protection, not to mention distraction to staff and legal costs.
 As reported by Angus Grigg in his Australian Financial Review article on 6 August 2014, InterContinental Hotels in China have withdrawn Penfolds Wines from their wine lists because InterContinental does not wish to become involved in potential trade mark infringement litigation.
 InterContinental has 214 hotels across China and Mr Grigg quoted an industry source that estimated the Penfolds withdrawal could be worth around 5,000 cases annually to Penfolds or 5% of its total shipments to China.
 If InterContinental has withdrawn Penfolds from its wine lists, it may be that others will follow suit.